wccalvin/blog/content/posts/let-const-var.md

     - ES6
 ---

-The way we hold onto things on a programming language is using variables.
-The classic explanation of what a variable is to imagine a box which can store things.
+The way we hold onto things (data) on any programming language is using variables.
+The classic explanation of what a variable is to imagine a box which can store things (data).
 The purpose is to retrieve those things at a later time.

 ## Introduction

 In JavaScript, the variables can be declared using `var` or `const` and `let` keywords.
+The rest of the article discusses about the usage, caveats and merits of one over the other.

+## Declare variable using var

 Let's start with `var`.
 Here's an example of how variable is declared using `var` keyword.

 ```js
 var name = "John";